-Once a TMDL is approved, all future permits issued to point sources must be consistent with the TMDL’s wasteload allocations for point sources.
-The states—or EPA where a state has not been delegated ityauthority to issue permits—will issue a NPDES permit to all point sources within the geographic scope of the TMDL.
+All point sources are required to have an individual or general NPDES permit.
+If there is a TMDL for a watershed, NPDES permits must be consistent with the TMDL’s wasteload allocations for point sources.
+The states—or EPA where a state has not been authorized to issue permits—will issue a NPDES permit to all point sources within the geographic scope of the TMDL.
 NPDES permits limit the amount of pollutants that can be discharged by a point source into a waterbody.
+To determine this load limit, regulators establish effluent limits, which cannot “cause, have the reasonable potential to cause, or contribute” to violations of water quality standards or criteria.
 To meet these limits, NPDES permits include controls that reflect the stricter of two different kinds of effluent limitations: those based on the technology available to treat a pollutant, and those necessary to protect the designated uses of the receiving water body.
 TBELs “represent the minimum level of control that must be imposed in a permit,” and are “developed independently of the potential impact of a discharge on the receiving water.”
 Unless a specific regulatory exception applies, trading cannot be used to comply with an existing TBEL.
 But where a point source’s TBEL is insufficient to meet the water quality standards that apply in a waterbody, or where no TBEL exists for a particular pollutant from a particular type of source, the permit will instead include more stringent WQBELs—including “alternative effluent control strategies” such as BMPs and other non-numeric limitations—to ensure that water quality standards are met.

 Where WQBELs are included in NPDES permits, these limits must be “consistent” with WLAs for point sources.
 Therefore, trading does not change TMDL allocations because these allocations are the basis of the trade and must remain the same for trading to work.
 While the law prescribes minimum requirements for developing WQBELs, it does not dictate how permittees meet them.
-This was intended to give the permitting authority the flexibility to determine the appropriate procedures for developing WQBELs.
-Thus, just as the CWA grants EPA the ability to authorize point source permittees to meet WLAs through TBELs that allow for trading credits or offsets generated from another point source, the CWA also affords EPA the flexibility to derive WQBELs that allow for trading so long as the WQBEL is consistent with the WLA established under the TMDL.
+This was intended to give the permitting authority the flexibility to determine the appropriate procedures for developing WQBELs, and permittees the flexibility in meeting them through vehicles such as water quality trading.

-This is consistent with the fact the permit issuer—EPA or states with authority—has broad statutory discretion to choose the proper effluent limitations in a permit, as well as the discretion to condition permits on any “requirements as [s/]he deems appropriate,” including trading-related provisions such as compliance schedules, and re-opener clauses.
+This is consistent with the fact the permit issuer—EPA or states with CWA authority—has broad statutory discretion to choose the proper effluent limitations in a permit, as well as the discretion to condition permits on any “requirements as [s/]he deems appropriate,” including trading-related provisions such as compliance schedules, and re-opener clauses.
+Moreover, permit writers cannot issue a permit if s/he determines that the imposition of conditions cannot ensure compliance with applicable state water quality standards, and applicable requirements of the CWA and its implementing regulations.
 Thus, trading can be incorporated into NPDES permits so long as it will not result in a violation of water quality standards, or other provisions of the CWA and its implementing regulations.